wdawson/okta.github.io/_source/_posts/2018-08-17-build-and-understand-user-authentication-in-node.md

 Once you've clicked **Save**, the last thing you need to is switch back to the developer console.

-{% img blog/build-understand-auth-node/okta-registration-settings.png alt:"okta registration settings" width:"800" %}{: .center-image }
+{% img blog/build-understand-auth-node/okta-registration-settings.png alt:"Okta registration settings" width:"800" %}{: .center-image }

 Hover over the **Classic UI** button at the top right of the page and select the **< > Developer Console** menu item from the dropdown.